paypal/skipto/README.md

 Note that by default the path is set to load the script from the Github external source.
 If this is not what you want, please make sure that "src" points to the place where you put the Javascript file, otherwise, things will not work as intended.

 ## Configuring SkipTo options
-By default, SkipTo menu will include the following places on the page:
+By default, SkipTo menu includes the following places on the page:

 *  Heading (e.g h1, h2, h3 and h4 elements).
 *  ARIA landmarks (e.g. banner, navigation, main and search).